bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 ```

-### Adding wallet buttons to theme markup
+## Adding wallet buttons to theme markup

-To render wallet buttons, you should paste the following code under the **Add to Cart**  button on the Product details page:
+To render wallet buttons, you should paste the following code under the **Add to Cart**  button on the PDP:

 <!-- theme: info -->
 >Additional steps may be required depending on your setup.